Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

-The special permit request, proposed special permit with conditions, and Draft Environmental Assessment (DEA) for the CGT pipeline are available for review and public comment in Docket No. PHMSA-2008-0066.
+The special permit request, proposed special permit with conditions, and Draft Environmental Assessment (DEA) for the CGT pipelines are available for review and public comments in Docket No. PHMSA-2019-0201.
 We invite interested persons to review and submit comments on the special permit request and DEA in the docket.
 Please include any comments on potential safety and environmental impacts that may result if the special permit is granted.
 Comments may include relevant data.

 End Supplemental Information

 Issued in Washington, DC under authority delegated in 49 CFR 1.97.